elliefranzgabuts-arch/our-little-world/README.md

 # Our Little World

-A small website I built for my girlfriend.

-This is one of my personal projects while learning web development.
-I wanted to make something simple where we can keep our memories, bucket list, and other things in one place.
+A small website I made for my girlfriend while learning web development.
+I wanted to make something simple where we can keep our memories, plans, and other things about us in one place.
+The website has a login page, dashboard, memories, bucket list, about us, secrets, and a relationship counter.
+I started this project through vibe coding just to have something to start with and to help me understand how the website works.
+As I learn more, I plan to go back to the code, improve it, and eventually handle everything myself, including the backend and database.
+It's still under construction, but it's also one of the projects I'm using to practice and learn.

-## Built With

-* HTML
-* CSS
-* JavaScript
-* LocalStorage
-* Git & GitHub

-## Features

-* Login
-* Dashboard
-* Memories
-* Bucket List
-* About Us
-* Secrets
-* Relationship Counter

-## Status

-**Still under construction.**

-I'm still working on the design, features, and eventually the backend and database.

 ## Why I Made This